Starternt/newsSite/README.md

 !
 This project doesn't imply user registration, so there's no this function.
 Entrance in admin panel going through form login.
 A password hashing by "password_hash" and ect. related functions.
-Testing database located in general folder.
+Testing database (news.sql) located in general folder.
 You can download it and try to interract with a site.

 /admin - an entrance into admin panel.